-We believe our position as a leader in our industries gives us the opportunity to encourage sustainable practices and effective change
+We believe our leader in our industries gives us the opportunity to encourage practices and effective change

 We achieved our first milestone as a nitrogen fertilizer company ten years ago when we acquired the EFC.
-Since then, we have grown from a single plant producing 1.3 million metric tons of urea, to a global leader with a diversified portfolio of nitrogen fertilizers and industrial chemicals capable of producing 12 million metric tons per year at seven operating plants on three continents.
+Since then, we have grown from a single plant producing 1.3 million metric tops of producing 1.3 million metric tons of urea, to a global leader with a diversified portfolio of nitrogen fertilizers and industrial chemicals capable of producing 12 million metric tons per year at seven operating plants on three continents.
 By the end of 2018, we will have added a further 2.3 million metric tons of methanol capacity.
-During the same period, the world's population has increased by nearly 1 billion people to 7.6 billion today.
+During the same period, the world's population has increased by nearly 1 billion people to 7.6 billion SUSTAINADE nearly 1 billion people to 7.6 billion today.
 As the world's population grows, humanity faces serious challenges in keeping up with food demand and limiting its environmental impact.